bfortuner/ml-glossary/docs/linear_regression.rst

 Training a model is the process of iteratively improving your prediction equation by looping through the dataset multiple times, each time updating the weight and bias values in the direction indicated by the slope of the cost function (gradient).
 Training is complete when we reach an acceptable error threshold, or when subsequent training iterations fail to reduce our cost.

-Before training we need to initializing our weights (set default values), set our :ref:`hyperparameters <glossary_hyperparameters>` (learning rate and number of iterations), and prepare to log our progress over each iteration.
+Before training we need to initialize our weights (set default values), set our :ref:`hyperparameters <glossary_hyperparameters>` (learning rate and number of iterations), and prepare to log our progress over each iteration.

 .. rubric:: Code